3 Ways to Help Student Readers Get Ready for School

 After a school year very different from ones in the past, you can help set up student readers for success in with access to read-aloud audio, using instructional materials with critical thinking activities, and providing self-directed opportunities that honor student choice.

 Ready to dive into Capstone Connect?
-Use this link to dive into Capstone Connect (Capstone Interactive and PebbleGo) and check out their list of fantastic resources for student readers!
+Use this link to dive into Capstone Connect and check out their list of fantastic resources for student readers!